Tibo2403/odoo_plugins/l10n_lu_fiscal_full/README.rst

 This addon provides a minimal skeleton for handling Luxembourg fiscal declarations in Odoo.
 It defines a single model ``lu.fiscal.declaration`` that can represent different types of filings such as VAT returns, client listings and other XML exports.
+Basic eCDF XBRL generation is included for demonstration purposes.

-The ``generate_xml`` method creates a simplistic XML snippet while ``export_xml`` marks the declaration as exported.
-The implementation is intended as a starting point for a complete solution that would follow official specifications.
+The ``generate_xml`` method creates a simplistic XML snippet while ``export_xml`` marks the declaration as exported. ``generate_ecdf_xbrl`` and ``export_ecdf`` offer a lightweight example of how an XBRL document for the eCDF portal could be constructed.

 Installation
 ------------